Learn to Increase Your Serotonin Levels Naturally

 Incorporate relaxation practices into your daily life.
 Meditation, deep breathing, and mindfulness can help reduce stress and improve serotonin levels.

-- Set aside time regularly for activities that relax you, such as reading, listening to calm music, or enjoying a relaxing bath.
+- Make time regularly for relaxing activities, such as reading, listening to calming music, or enjoying a relaxing bath.

 Natural Supplements:

-- Consult a health professional before taking supplements, but some may support serotonin production.
-5-HTP (hydroxytryptophan) is a supplement that can increase serotonin levels.
+- Consult a healthcare professional before taking supplements, but some may support serotonin production.
+5-HTP (hydroxytryptophan) is a supplement that may increase serotonin levels.

 - Omega-3, found in fatty fish and fish oil, has also been associated with higher serotonin levels.